FraMan97/chunkmesh/README.md

 * **Stream-Based Processing**: Built on Go's `io.Reader` interfaces, `chunkmesh` processes files of any size (GBs or TBs) using a constant, minimal amount of RAM.
 * **Optimized File Layout (Sharding)**: Chunks are stored using a directory sharding strategy (e.g., `chunks/ab/cd/...`) to prevent filesystem performance degradation.
 * **Automatic Versioning**: Every addition or modification creates a new version, maintaining a complete history of changes.
-* **Atomic State Management**: Operations are protected by locking mechanisms to ensure data consistency.
+* **Atomic State Management**: Operations are protected by locking mechanisms and ACID database transactions to ensure data consistency.
 * **Intelligent Deletion**: A reference counting system (`ref_count`) ensures chunks are deleted only when no active version references them.

 ---